jochemsoons/DEEP_LEARNING/README.md

 # DEEP_LEARNING
-Deep Learning course of MSc Artificial Intelligence at University of Amsterdam
+Repository of the Deep Learning course of MSc Artificial Intelligence at University of Amsterdam, 2021

 Student: Jochem Soons (11327030)